died-ego/Jokenpo/README.md

 # Jokenpo
-React version of Jokenpo

-This is a React version of Jokenpo on DojoPuzzles.com
+* This is a React version of Jokenpo on DojoPuzzles.com